Hype, Poetry, or Precision? On the Art of Describing Oud and other complex aromatics.

 An invitation, not a conclusion.

 Finally, we recognize that no description is definitive.
 Your perception may differ from ours.
 Your skin chemistry, cultural background, climate, physical environment, memory associations, and individual sensitivity will shape your experience in ways we cannot predict.
-This does not invalidate either perspective.
+This does not invalidate any perspective.
+But we hope that in this article has helped to elucidate our rationale and process as well as our unique perspective and style for writing aromatic descriptions.
 We welcome thoughtful feedback and dialogue around all our descriptions.
-Fine Oud rewards attention and patience.
-It is in that attentiveness, in the act of noticing, comparing, and sharing what we each perceive, that Oud becomes something more than a personal experience.
-It becomes a meeting place, a shared table where we can relax, connect, and explore some of the finer things in life.